Space

 These clouds contain millions of tiny ice crystals.
 The halos you see are caused by both refraction, or splitting of light, and also by reflection, or glints of light from these ice crystals.
 The crystals must be oriented and positioned just so with respect to your eye, for the halo to appear.

 That’s why, like rainbows, halos around the sun – or moon – are personal.
-Everyone sees their own particular halo, made by their own particular ice crystals.
-So they are different from the ice crystals making the halo of the person standing next to you.
+Everyone sees their own unique halo, made by the ice crystals from their point of view.
+So they are different from the ice crystals making the halo of a person standing next to you.

 Take care when photographing solar halos.
 Pointing a camera directly at the unobscured sun can damage it.
-Never look directly at the sun, even when it is visible through clouds.
+Never look directly at the sun, even when it is less bright through clouds or fog.

 Are halos more common at high latitudes?